openhab/openhab-addons/bundles/org.openhab.binding.lifx/README.md

 Changing the *color* and *temperature* channels will update the states of all zones.
 The *color* and *temperature* channels of MultiZone lights always return the same state as *colorzone0*, *temperaturezone0*.

-LIFX Tile (*tile*) supports special tile effects: morph and flame.
+LIFX Tile (*tilelight*) supports special tile effects: morph and flame.
 These effects are predefined to their appearance using LIFX application.
 Each effect has a separate speed configurable.

 ## Full Example